lhsueh1/ADay/README.md

 # ADay
-Let's call it a day.
+## Let's call it a day.

+### Switches
+A simple game that open switches and change their names randomly.